Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Problem Definition

-Assume we are given a dataset $D$ of image-target pairs $(X, Y)$.
+In this work, we are concerned with Typographic Attacks.
+Formally, assume we are given a dataset $D$ of image-target pairs $(X, Y)$.
 Now, given an image target pair $(x, y) \in D$, a Typographic attack algorithm $a$ \cite{azuma2023defense} takes in the pair and produces an image $\hat{x}$ with the text of deceiving class $\hat{y}$ pasted on it, \ie $a(x, y) = (\hat{x}, \hat{y})$ where $\hat{y} \neq y$.
 The attack is successful when the model uses the textual information of $\hat{y}$ from the attack to make its prediction rather than the visual content of $y$, hence mispredicting $y$ as $\hat{y}$.
-In this paper, we revisit typographic attacks for Large Vision Language Models \cite{liu2023llava,zhu2023minigpt,dai2023instructblip,yang2023dawn}.
-We introduce a typographic attacks benchmark suited for Large Vision Language Models in Section \ref{sec:def} and then describe our new Self-Generated typographic attacks in Section \ref{sec:self-generated}.